dariogarcia/dariogarcia.github.io/_posts/2022-04-14-scientific-publications.md

 * Reliable research can only become stablished science after being replicated.

+* Each original contribution has a clear set of authors, each with a clear contribution.
+All impact derived from an original contribution is equally split among authors based on their role.

 #### Enhancing Research Contributions

-* Beyond original research, a researcher can contribute significantly to science.
+Beyond original research, a researcher can contribute significantly to science.
 This includes:

 * Reviews
 * Meta-reviews
+* State-of-the-art expansion
 * Replication of original research
 * Summarization and dissemination of research

 Each of these contributions should be associated with the researcher doing it.
 Although anonymity is optional, this would be unveiled if a red flag is raised on their work (e.g., prevaricating reviews, false replication report, plagiarism in reviews/summaries/dissemination produced)